cromigon/ubooquity-docker/README.md

 ## Prerequisite

-Ensure that you have folders created for the ubooquity data on the host.
+Ensure that you have folders created for the ubooquity config on the host.
-It's generally recommended to have some e-books or comics to mount in.
+It's generally recommended to have some e-books or comics to mount in :)

 ## Docker